What is Glamorous Toolkit?

 Again we have contextual views, showing us the list of repositories and git events for the organization, from which we can navigate to views of the individual repositories, and so on.
 For more details see Working with a REST API: the GitHub case study.

-In both these examples we have molded the GT inspector with contextual tools (views, searches and actions), but they are different ones, each specific to the context of particular objects and particular questions we want to answer.
+In both examples, we have molded the GT inspector with contextual tools (views, searches and actions), but they are different ones, each specific to the context of particular objects and particular questions we want to answer.